topsuplove1122/noogle-magisk/README.md

 If you want to use other modules interacting with microG, like Play Integrity Fix on top of this module, it's necessary to install both microG Services and microG Companion (same APKs as in this module, from [official site](https://microg.org/download.html)) on top, as user updates.
 Then Play Integrity Fix will work properly.
 In the future this workaround may be not necessary.

 ### Bootloop
-In this case if you have ADB debugging enabled just connect your phone to PC and in terminal run `adb shell magisk --remove-modules`.
-It will remove all modules.
+In this case if you have ADB debugging enabled just connect your phone to PC and run `scripts/disable-noogle.sh` in terminal.
+It will disable Noogle microG module and reboot your device.

+More nuclear option is to run `adb shell magisk --remove-modules`.
+It will remove all modules from Magisk and reboot.

-If you don't have ADB enabled, you may try to restart the device a few times (holding Power + Vol-) until Magisk safe mode hits and modules will be disabled.
+If you don't have ADB enabled, you may try to restart the device a few times (holding Power + Vol-) while keeping Vol- for a while until animalted boot animation will start.
+This will trigger Magisk safe mode and modules will be disabled.
+More about this in [official documentation](https://topjohnwu.github.io/Magisk/faq.html).

 ## QA
 - Q: What is the difference between this and other microG installers?